Saturn Cycling Team

 The Saturn Cycling Team was an American cycling team, sponsored by the Saturn Corporation car company.
 The team existed from 1992 to 2003.
 It was originally created and managed by Warren Gibson of Los Gatos, CA. In 1993 former rider and US Pro road champion, Tom Schuler took over the team until it disbanded in 2003.

+History

+For the 2003 season Saturn recruited top US cyclist Chris Horner, Tom Danielson and Phil Zajicek to lead the team.

+In September 2003 Saturn Corporation announced it would no longer be sponsoring the team, Tom Schuler tried looking for a new sponsor but ultimately could not find one.